SaeSimcheon/tft_statistics/README.md

 # TFT Statistics

-- This repository is created to analyze personal matching information of Team Fight Tactics.
+- This repository is created to analyze personal match information of Team Fight Tactics.